Mason-Austin/LAB-word-counter/README.md

 ## Challenge
 Add Bootstrap to your HTML elements like buttons and the form.

 NOTE: Do not remove the ID attributes from the HTML.
-When you copy over the Bootstrap component, make sure to add the attribute to it.
+When you copy over the Bootstrap component, make sure to add the attribute to it